Tripwire force: Examples in practice

-The deployment, in the mid 1970s, of a Soviet brigade to Cuba was at the time perceived by some to represent the introduction of a tripwire force onto the island – a method of deterring aggression against Cuba from "potential attackers who would not want to engage" the full Soviet Army.
+The deployment, in the mid-1970s, of a Soviet brigade to Cuba was at the time perceived by some to represent the introduction of a tripwire force onto the island – a method of deterring aggression against Cuba from "potential attackers who would not want to engage" the full Soviet Army.

-British military forces in the Falkland Islands (Isles Malvinas) prior to the Falklands War were intended to serve as a tripwire force, though were ultimately an ineffective one as they were so small and lightly armed that they didn't represent a credible signal to Argentina of UK military commitment to the islands.
+British military forces in the Falkland Islands prior to the Falklands War were intended to serve as a tripwire force, though were ultimately an ineffective one as they were so small and lightly armed that they did not represent a credible signal to Argentina of UK military commitment to the islands.
 The Argentine invasion force had been given orders to overcome resistance without inflicting British casualties, and during the initial invasion successfully managed to bypass or capture all British units without resorting to deadly force.

 United States Forces Korea have also been referred to as a tripwire force due to the perception that they are too diminutive to singularly repel an attack by the Korean People's Army.
 Rather, they serve to convey "the certainty of American involvement should the North Koreans be tempted to invade".

-Since 2014, several members of NATO deployed forces to the Baltic states as a stated tripwire against possible Russian actions.
+Since 2014, several members of NATO deployed forces called NATO Enhanced Forward Presence to the Baltic states as a stated tripwire against possible Russian actions.

+In January 2026, amid heightened tensions regarding the sovereignty of Greenland due to threats from the Trump administration of the United States of America, it was announced that France, Germany, Sweden, Norway, Finland, the Netherlands and the UK would be deploying small numbers of military personnel to the region, as part of Operation Arctic Endurance.
+The reported contributions included fifteen soldiers from France, thirteen from Germany, two from Sweden, two from Norway, two from Finland, one from the Netherlands and one from the United Kingdom.